mcowan38/tswd_toronto_crime/README.md

 ## Statement on LLM usage

-This project were developed with the assistance of LLMs.
+This project was developed with the assistance of LLMs.

-1. **AI-assisted code completion** (e.g., GitHub Copilot, Qodo Gen) was used throughout development.
+**1. AI-assisted code completion** (e.g., GitHub Copilot, Qodo Gen) was used throughout development.
-2. **Prompt-based support** via the `04-mini-high` model aided in:
+**2. Prompt-based support** via the `04-mini-high` model aided in:
    - Error messaging and debugging within selected scripts;
    - Refining mathematical notation and function documentation;
-   - Formatting LaTeX sections of the Quarto manuscript.
+   - Formatting the Quarto manuscript.

 ## Pre-requisites
 -   Install required Python packages as specified in `uv.lock`.
 -   Run all tests with `pytest`.